 Shared Equity and Shared Ownership

-In Scotland, LIFT (Low Income for First Time Buyers) and NSSE (New Supply Shared Equity) schemes are supported.
-Both of these will be classed as shared equity.
+In Scotland, the LIFT (Low Income for First Time Buyers) scheme is supported and will be classed as shared equity.
 However, we won’t accept schemes with a Golden Share element.

 We also accept applications from applicants using First Home Fund schemes.